Introduction

 -

-We can also get the state of our machines to see the additional machines being provisioned:
+We can also get the state of our nodes to see the additional machines being provisioned:

 -

-Let the above command run until all machines are in the Running phase.
+Let the above command run until all machines are in the Ready phase.
 This means that they are ready and available to run Pods in the cluster.
 Hit CTRL-C to exit the

 oc